Nursing Professional Practice

 Professional Practice Roles

-The Burn and Wound Resource Nurse partners with nationally known burn experts in leading this cutting-edge burn and soft tissue service.
+The Certified Wound Ostomy and Continence Nurses and Burn Nursing Team partners with nationally known burn experts in leading this cutting-edge burn and soft tissue service.
 The Burn Program is in an exciting state of growth and preparing for Burn Center Verification.
 Aspects of the role include:

 - Provide clinical expertise in burn and wound nursing care practice through direct and indirect care